Normal

 • It is normal for the child to act both younger than their chronological age and also more sophisticated.

 Please note that I did not say all children who have experienced trauma will behave like this.
 Please also note that I did not say parenting such a child is easy.
-By normal I mean it is unexpected behavior from a child given their history.
+By normal I mean it is expected behavior from a child given their history.
 It's also not good or bad, but is an expected outcome given the effects trauma has on a growing brain.
 These are not moral issues, but brain science facts.

 Another list...
 This time things that do not help a traumatized child heal: